M7Tro/chalk/README.md

 AMAZING!
 It seems to work.
 I change change display properties on hashchange event.
 And the script tags are all included in the index.html.
 I am able to send the requests.
 Nice.

 Actually, I think I will use sessionStorage to make the state accessible from different js files that will update the session.

+For some reason the dics do not take up the dimensions I want them to have.